 What We Do: At Marburn Academy, we provide a positive and safe learning environment, a place where students can thrive and grow.
-This happens through a one-on-one advisory structure, hands-on experiential learning, Orton-Gillingham language classes, and small class sizes.
-Grades 1-8 have an 8:1 student/teacher ratio; in the High School, it is 16:1.
-Marburn provides a full complement of art, music, drama, and technology classes, as well as co-curriculars in sports, the arts, and community service.
+This happens through a one-on-one advisory structure, hands-on experiential learning, Orton-Gillingham language classes and small class sizes.
+Grades 1 through 8 have a 8:1

 Why We're Important: Students entering Marburn Academy often feel defeated by their educational journey.
-Marburn Academy meets students where they are, picks them up, and helps them find their strengths.
-When students leave Marburn Academy, their view on education has changed, they have confidence, they advocate for themselves, and they are on the path toward success for their future and for life.
+Marburn Academy meets students where they are, picks them up and helps them find their strengths.
+When students leave Marburn Academy, their view on education has changed.
+They have confidence, they advocate for themselves and they are on the path toward success for the future and for life.

-How We Impact the Community: Marburn Academy regularly shares the expertise of faculty and staff with the Central Ohio community with such services as free Community Parent Seminars that focus on current research and innovation in the area of learning differences.
-Additionally, we offer Free Early Reading Screenings for children in kindergarten, first, and second grades.
-Marburn also partners with the Boys and Girls Clubs of Columbus with assistance in classroom management and the structure of homework help sessions as well as training of summer fellows.
-Additional community partnerships include St. Vincent Family Center, A Good Start, and The Columbus Metropolitan Library.
+How We Impact the Community: Marburn Academy regularly shares the expertise of faculty and staff with the central Ohio community with such services as Free Community Parent Seminars that focus on current research and innovation in the area of learning differences.
+Additionally, we offer Free Early Reading Screenings for children in kindergarten, first and second grades.
+Marburn also partners with The Columbus Metropolitan Library to provide tools to enhance its after school Reading Buddies program.
+Additional community partnerships include St. Vincent Family Center, A Good Start and the Boys and Girls Clubs of Columbus.

-How You Can Help: Each year, families who need Marburn Academy are forced to make other arrangements because they cannot afford the tuition.
-The majority of Marburn students receive the Jon Peterson Special Needs Scholarship, and it is still not enough to cover the costs.
-Marburn Academy raises funds through its Annual Fund to benefit our students with need-based scholarships; for the 2018-2019 school year, Marburn has budgeted nearly $1.1 MM in aid.
-With your financial gift to the Annual Fund, we will be one step closer to helping every student who needs a Marburn education to be able to experience all that the School provides.
+How You Can Help: Each year some families who need Marburn Academy are forced to make other arrangements because they cannot afford the tuition.
+The majority of Marburn students receive the Jon Peterson Special Needs Scholarship, though it is still not enough to cover the costs associated with such specialized teaching practices.
+Marburn Academy raises funds through its Annual Fund to benefit our students with need-based scholarships; for the 2018-2019 school year, Marburn has budgeted nearly $1.1 million in aid.
+With your investment, we will be one step closer to meeting the needs of families and increasing access for those who need it most.

 Connect with Marburn Academy